 To get on my year-end list, a movie has to be one that thrills me while I’m watching it and one that I’m still thinking about a couple of days later.

 Truman: how people say goodbye.
 This emotionally powerful Spanish dramedy had a brief US theatrical run.
 It’s now streaming on Amazon, iTunes, Vudu, YouTube and Google Play.

-The Big Sick: the best American movie of the year so far and the best romantic comedy in years.
+The Big Sick: the best American movie of the year and the best romantic comedy in years.
 You’ll laugh, you’ll cry, you’ll fall in love.